A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Theoretical Analysis

+\item \textbf{Post-calibration methods (e.g., Representation Surgery \cite{yang2024representation}):} According to Theorem \ref{the:tight upper bound of excess error}, merging into a strictly shared parameter space inevitably leaves a residual optimization error ($\mathcal{E}_O$) driven by irreducible task heterogeneity ($\sum_{i=1}^N \lambda_i \zeta_i^2$).
+Post-calibration elegantly bypasses this bottleneck: by freezing the merged model $\boldsymbol{x}_{avg}$ to strictly cap the global stability penalty ($\mathcal{E}_G$), these methods introduce lightweight task-specific modules to absorb the residual $\mathcal{E}_O$.
+This safely minimizes the overall excess risk without triggering new algorithmic instability. \end{itemize} \end{remark}

-\begin{remark} \textbf{(The Impact of Different Hyperparameters on Excess Error and Practical Fine-tuning Recommendations):} Our theoretical framework not only explains the differences between merging algorithms but also elucidates the critical role of various hyperparameters in the fine-tune-then-merge process.
-In the Section \ref{sec:verification}, we provide a detailed analysis of how each hyperparameter influences the final generalization bound.
-Moreover, practical fine-tuning recommendations for practitioners are presented in Appendix~\ref{app:hyperparameter_jieshi}.
-This addresses Question (1) in Section \ref{question}. \end{remark}
+\begin{remark} \textbf{(Quantitative Scaling Laws and Practical Fine-tuning Recommendations):} Our theoretical framework not only unifies merging algorithms but also provides \textbf{Quantitative Scaling Laws} governing the fine-tune-then-merge process.
+In Section \ref{sec:verification}, we provide a detailed mathematical analysis of how each hyperparameter (e.g., $\eta_l, b_i, K_i$) uniquely dictates the final generalization bound.
+Instead of heuristic recommendations, we offer exact formulas and theoretically validated guidelines for constructing merge-friendly experts in Appendix~\ref{app:hyperparameter_jieshi}. \end{remark}

-\begin{remark} \textbf{(Generalization to Adam.)} While Theorem \ref{eq:yizhi_upper bound of gradient norm} focuses on SGD for clarity, Theorem \ref{eq:the1} (Appendix) establishes a general framework.
+\begin{remark} \textbf{(Generalization to Adam.)} While Theorem \ref{eq:yizhi_upper bound of gradient norm} focuses on SGD for clarity, Theorem \ref{the:wang_etal} (Appendix) establishes a general framework.
 As discussed in \cite{wang2020tackling} and our Appendix (Eq.(\ref{eq:normal})), adaptive optimizers (Adam) can be modeled by modifying the effective step-size vector $\boldsymbol{a}_i$ (i.e., adaptive learning rates).
-This alters the coefficients in the bound but preserves the fundamental stability-optimization trade-off, ensuring the theory remains applicable. \end{remark}
+This alters the coefficients in the bound but preserves the fundamental stability-optimization trade-off, ensuring the theory remains strictly applicable.
+Furthermore, experiments on ViT using Adam also corroborate the proposed theory. \end{remark}